WilliamThoreau/coursera_getting_cleaning_data/README.md

 ###Files in this repository

 	* README.md - This file, contains the overall description of the project
-	* DataCleaningProjectScript.R - The R script to run to clean the dataset
+	* run_analysis.R - The R script to run to clean the dataset
 	* CodeBook.md - Describes the variables, the data, and the transformations or work that performed to clean up the data

 ###How to clean the dataset?